loopwerk/loopwerk.io/content/articles/2025-02-24-uv-keeps-getting-better.md

 $ uv add requests --script script.py
 ```

-Alternatively, if you don’t want to use the embedded metadata, you can also run a script by specifying its dependencies on the command line, like so:
+Alternatively, if you don't want to use the embedded metadata, you can also run a script by specifying its dependencies on the command line, like so:

 ```shell
 $ uv run --with requests script.py